informjennifer/WashU-datarescue/resources-and-tools/legacy-track-2-web-archiving.md

-Track 2 is being sunsetted because it mostly consisted of nominating URLs to the End of Term web archive, which only accepts submissions for a short time after administrations change.
+This is an old version of Track 2.
+It was sunsetted (taken down) because it mostly consisted of nominating URLs to the End of Term web archive, which only accepts submissions for a short time after administrations change.
 Its content is here for posterity.

-This track focuses on finding and evaluating valuable and relevant at-risk data.
-These tasks help others be able to complete more time intensive capturing tasks as they can use your “peer reviewed” assessment to prioritize data harvesting and preservation.
+The previous task involved nominating websites to [End of Term Web Archive](https://eotarchive.org/).
+As of March 31, 2025, nominations there ended.
+From EoT:

+"The reason for ending nominations for EOT is that we want to have a distinct dataset for research purposes.
+We've always done before inauguration/after inauguration snapshots for that purpose.
+EoT is in the process of writing a blog post announcing end of seed nominations and next steps. so be on the lookout for a post on EoT's [Bluesky account](https://bsky.app/profile/eotarchive.org)."

 # 🔍 Track 2 (Web Archiving)